New Jersey Labor Laws: Everything You Need to Know

 According to New Jersey child labor laws, children under the age of 18 can only work a certain number of hours.
 Additionally, they're limited in what type of jobs they can take on.
 All minors must receive the appropriate employment certificate before starting work.

 If you need help learning more about New Jersey labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.